 II.
-The effects of FDI and multinational corporations -- theory
+The Effects of FDI and Multinational Corporations - Theory

-2.0 There are essentially two broad types of models that investigate the relationship between FDI and labour markets - general equilibrium or trade models and partial equilibrium or labour and firm-theoretic models.
+There are essentially two broad types of models that investigate the relationship between FDI and labour markets - general equilibrium or trade models and partial equilibrium or labour and firm-theoretic models.
 In addition, trade models are of two basic types - competitive models (e.g. the HOS model) and the 'new' trade or industrial organisation models.
 Both broad approaches have their advantages, depending on the precise questions posed.
-For example, the general equilibrium framework is particularly useful when dealing with questions about the interrelationship between trade and direct investment.
+For example, the general equilibrium framework is particularly useful when dealing with questions about the inter-relationship between trade and direct investment.
 That is, issues dealing with production for export versus production for local sales.
 Understandably, the trade approach is most helpful for guiding our thinking and understanding of the macroeconomics and broad determinants of FDI.

-3 Some of the 'new' trade models also attempt to explicitly capture this feature (e.g., Feenstra and Hanson, 1996a, 1996b, 1997; Flam and Helpman, 1987).
+&lt;sup>3 Some of the 'new' trade models also attempt to explicitly capture this feature (e.g., Feenstra and Hanson, 1996a, 1996b, 1997; Flam and Helpman, 1987).